Why a Women’s College?

 5 Reasons Why You Should Apply to a Women's College

 Women have claimed their stake as leaders in a variety of industries over the past few decades, no doubt due to the increasing enrollment rate of female students in colleges and universities.
-With such a high volume of women already exceeding the rigorous demands of higher education, why should young women consider attending an all-female college?
+With such a high volume of women already exceeding the rigorous demands of higher education, why should young women consider attending an all-girls college?
 Read the article in the Huffington Post to find out.